-Chair Mendall asked staff to provide links on the website for the upcoming events and bulky item removal as a means to promote what the City has to offer.
+Chair Mendall asked staff to provide links on the website for the upcoming events and bulky item removal to promote what the City has to offer.

 Director Ameri announced that the Mountain Tunnel was put back into service yesterday, and noted that we should see a slight improvement in the City's already excellent water quality.